 You make a capital gain or capital loss from a depreciating asset only to the extent you have used the depreciating asset for a non-taxable purpose (for example, for a private purpose).

 WHAT CGT RECORDS DO YOU NEED TO KEEP?

-You must keep records of everything that may be relevant to working out whether you have made a capital gain or capital loss from an asset.
+You must keep records of everything that may be relevant to working out whether you have made a capital gain or capital loss from a CGT event of an asset.